MicrosoftDocs/fabric-docs/docs/security/workspace-identity-authenticate.md

 Workspace identity can be [created and deleted by workspace admins](/fabric/security/workspace-identity).
 The workspace identity has the workspace contributor role on the workspace.
 Admins, members, and contributors in the workspace can configure the identity as authentication method in ADLS gen2 shortcuts.

-## Step 2: Grant the identity with permissions to the storage account
+## Step 2: Grant the identity permissions on the storage account

 1. Sign in to the Azure portal and navigate to the storage account you want to access from OneLake.